PigeonProtocolConsortium/pigeon-spec/README.md

 ## How Pigeon Differs From Secure Scuttlebutt (SSB)

-As mentioned, Pigeon was inspired mostly by the work of of Secure Scuttlebutt.
+As mentioned, Pigeon was inspired mostly by the work of Secure Scuttlebutt.
 Pigeon takes a different approach in a few areas, however.

 1. No reliance on networking in the core library.
 Although SSB is theoretically able to support Sneakernet-only operation, it is difficult in practice due to reliance on UDP, TCP, and in the case of pubs, DNS.
 1. Pigeon uses a custom key/value serialization format instead of JSON.
 This has two benefits:
     * Serialization and signing is much simpler.
 Indentation and whitespace are less likely to cause verification problems.
     * Unlike JSON, pigeon messages do not allow nesting, which promotes simplified message schemas.
 1. Pigeon uses Crockford flavored Base32 rather than URL safe Base64.
-This makes it easier to support old or low powered systems. easier to support FAT16 / embedded systems you might want to have an FAQ section with pretty much this
+This makes it easier to support old or low powered systems and is easier to support FAT16 / embedded systems.
 1. Pigeon was designed for portability from the beginning.
 It has a small enough conceptual overhead that it will actually be possible to support platforms other than NodeJS.
 Complicated features (like network support) are ignored in favor of an easy-to-implement standard
-1. It uses Lipmaa links, so you can verify a feed without downloading all 10,000 messages.
+1. It uses Lipmaa links, so you can verify a feed without downloading all messages.
 This was inspired by the work of the Bamboo protocol.

 ## How Does It Work?

 Each node in a swarm of peers has a local "log".
 The log is an append only feed of messages written in an ASCII-based serialization format.
-Messages are signed with a secret key to validate a message's integrity and to prevent tampering by untrusted peers.
+Messages are signed with a secret key to validate a message's integrity and to prevent tampering by malicious peers.
 Nodes in the swarm "follow" other logs from peers of interest.
 Nodes always replicate the logs of their peers and "gossip" information about peers across the swarm.
-Gossip information is packaged into "bundles" which contain backups of peer logs in an efficient binary format that can be easily transmitted via sneakernet, direct serial connection, or any high throughput medium, regardless of latency.
+Gossip information is packaged into "bundles" which contain backups of peer logs in an efficient  format that can be easily transmitted via sneakernet, direct serial connection, or any high throughput medium, regardless of latency.

 Log synchronization via Sneakernet is the main use case for Pigeon messages to be transmitted.
 SD Cards sent via postal mail offer an excellent medium for transmission of Pigeon messages, although any data transfer medium is theoretically possible.